ankur512512/devops-springboot/README.md

 ![Alt Text](/screenshots/prometheus.png)

+It could take a couple of minutes or more to populate and show the data initially, so don't be surprised if you see a blank dashboard initially.
 You can also take a look at other dashboards, if needed.

+Stop the port-forwarding, once you're done with the testing.

 ## CI-CD

 ### CI

+CI is implemented using github-actions and we are using the git commit-id as tag for our docker image.
+There are two github actions workflows:

+1. PR-check: For sanity-checking of Pull Requests before merging.
+2. CI: For building & pushing the latest docker image to repository and updating the image tags for CD.

-We are using the commit-id as tags for our image.
-Our github-action bot will [automatically update the image tag](https://github.com/ankur512512/devops-springboot/commit/f21ce6637f07492af2439c0e603cfd5a12edea60) in the [values.yaml](helm/restapi/values.yaml) file with the latest commit-id in the end, to make sure that we are using the latest docker image for our deployment.
+In the CI workflow, our github-action bot will [automatically update the image tag](https://github.com/ankur512512/devops-springboot/commit/f21ce6637f07492af2439c0e603cfd5a12edea60) in the [values.yaml](helm/restapi/values.yaml) file with the latest commit-id, provided all the previous steps are passing, to make sure that we are using the latest docker image for our deployment.

 ![Alt Text](screenshots/github-actions.png)

-***Please note that PR checks and main workflow are configured to run only for changes detected in either `Dockerfile` or inside `app/**` directory as it's not desirable to build & push docker images for other changes.***

 Devs can just [create a PR](https://github.com/ankur512512/devops-springboot/pull/2) to the `main` branch which will run a [PR-check](https://github.com/ankur512512/devops-springboot/actions/runs/13883566562/job/38845258258) to build & scan the image for quick feedbacks.